FairlyTales/React_Testing_Library/README.md

 # React Testing Library

-Working with the React Testing Library.
-Testing React app with Router, Redux and Hooks.
+Testing a React app with Router, Redux and Hooks using the react-testing-library